 Decem ber 31,

-2023 2022
+2024 2023

 Deferred tax assets:

-Operating loss carry forwards \$ 10,812 \$ 10,895
+Operating loss carry forwards \$ 14,725 \$ 10,812

-Interest expense carry forward 2,053 1,650
+Interest loss carry forward 2,044 2,053

-Capital loss carry forwards - 114

-Allowance for doubtful accounts 121 193
+Allowance for doubtful accounts 185 121

-Tax credit carry forwards 560 560
+Tax credit carry forwards 480 560

-Accrued expenses 95 171
+Accrued expenses 324 95

-Research and development expenses, net 1,363 1,340
+Research and development expenses, net 151 1,363

-Other 366 307
+Other 414 366

-Total deferred tax assets 15,370 15,230
+Total deferred tax assets 18,323 15,370

 Deferred tax liabilities:

-Depreciation of property and equipment (162) (210)
+Depreciation of property and equipment (199) (162)

-15,208 15,020
+18,124 15,208

-Valuation allowance (13,633) (13,502)
+Valuation allowance (16,901) (13,633)

-Deferred tax assets, net \$ 1,575 \$ 1,518
+Deferred tax assets, net \$ 1,223 \$ 1,575

-The ultimate realization of the net deferred tax assets in each jurisdiction the Company does business in is dependent upon the generation of future taxable income in that jurisdiction during the periods in which net operating loss carry forwards are available and items that gave rise to the net deferred tax assets become deductible.
-At present, the Company does not have a sufficient history of generating taxable income in the various jurisdictions it does business in, or positive expected core earnings to conclude that it is more likely than not that the Company will be able to realize its net deferred tax assets in the near future and, therefore, a valuation allowance was established for the carrying value of the net deferred tax assets, with the exception of few locations, which are currently generating taxable income.
+The ultimate realization of the net deferred tax assets in each jurisdiction where the Company does business is dependent upon the generation of future taxable income in that jurisdiction during the periods in which net operating loss carry forwards are available and items that gave rise to the net deferred tax assets become deductible.
+At present, the Company does not have a sufficient history of generating taxable income in various jurisdictions where it does business or positive expected core earnings to conclude that it is more likely than not that the Company will be able to realize some of its net deferred tax assets in the near future.
+Therefore, a valuation allowance was established for the earrying value of those net deferred tax assets, with the exception of few locations, which are currently generating taxable income.
 A valuation allowance will be maintained until sufficient positive evidence exists to support the reversal of any portion of the valuation allowance.